KathakaliM/sampleAPISuite/README.md

 Now  open the file folder from document and open 'test output' folder

+I have added two screen recordings videos as well  file name is TestVideo

-open emailable-report.html in browser which will show the entire report summary
+Also to check the report can open emailable-report.html in browser which will show the entire report summary

 Test Methods---
 1. numberValidation (requestGet.GetRequestData#numberValidation)